 The Navajo led off road tours at Monument Valley and Antelope Canyon are included.

-Lodging: Three nights at a self catering studio at Yellowstone Studios and Cabins in West Yellowstone.
-If lodging there is sold out, you will stay at Al's Westward Ho Motel or similar in West Yellowstone.
+Lodging: Three nights at Yellowstone Self Catering Lodging.
+If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.
 One night at a minimum three star property on the famous Vegas Strip.
 Upgrades are available.
 Please let us know if there is not at least one person 21 or older in each room as most Vegas hotels require this.
 Two nights at the Quality Inn or similar in Page.

 Prices are based on double occupancy.
 Single, triple and quad occupancy rates are also available and will be seen at checkout.
 There are no taxes.